Denver, Colorado: Top 8 Hikes and Day Trips

 As Colorado's capital and largest city, Denver hosts a wide variety of fun activities from hiking, to scenic drives and day trips to quaint mountain towns.
-Although downtown Denver has much to offer in itself, grab a car and explore the surrounding area to experience the beauty of the Rocky Mountain Front Range.
+Although downtown Denver has much to offer in itself, grab a car and explore the surrounding area for an unforgettable time in Denver Colorado and the Rocky Mountain Front Range.

 1. Hike the Red Rocks Trading Post Trail